brainstormforce/bb-header-footer/readme.txt

 = Which themes are supported by this plugin? =

 1. Beaver Builder Theme.
-2. Genesis Theme (and should work with most of it's child themes).
+2. Genesis Theme (and should work with most of its child themes).
 3. GeneratePress Theme